radius-project/docs/docs/content/guides/operations/control-plane/metrics/prometheus/index.md

 {{% alert color="primary" %}}
-Users may experience issues when running in non-local clusters, please take a look at the official [Prometheus](https://prometheus.io/) docs for help on debugging.
+This how-to article has been validated only on a local Kubernetes cluster.
+If you test in other configurations and have questions, please review [Prometheus](https://prometheus.io/) docs for help on debugging.
 {{% /alert %}}

 ## Install Prometheus on Kubernetes